RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 ### Foreground Services

 Alternatives for the Foreground Service restrictions are limited.
-We either need to start the `SdlService` from a foreground context or the conditions need to meet one of the exceptiions listed by google.
+We either need to start the `SdlService` from a foreground context or the conditions need to meet one of the exceptions listed by Google.
 These conditions include:

 * Starting the Service from an Activity.
-* Starting the Service from a user interaction with a notification
+* Starting the Service from user interaction with a notification
 * Requesting the user ignores battery optimizations for each SDL Application

-These options would either recquire and Activity be launched for each SDL app, the user to interact with a notification for each SDL app, or for the user to choose battery optimization options for each app which then creates a situation where the user dictates if the given app will have its `SdlService` start when the RouterService conencts.
+These options would either require an Activity to be launched for each SDL app, the user to interact with a notification for each SDL app, or for the user to choose battery optimization options for each app which then creates a situation where the user dictates if the given app will have its `SdlService` start when the RouterService connects.

 ### Bluetooth Runtime Permissions